Aldeyjarfoss waterfall in the Skjálfandafljót river in North Iceland is one of the most beautiful waterfalls I have ever seen in my country.

 A photo exhibition at Kiðagil

-We also stopped at the guesthouse Kiðagil, which is the community centre for the inhabitants of Bárðardalur valley, some 20 km away from ring road 1, and checked out the photo exhibitions.
-There we found a photo exhibition on the first motor vehicle to cross the Sprengisandur highlands.
+We also stopped at the guesthouse Kiðagil, the community centre for the inhabitants of Bárðardalur valley, some 20 km from Ring Road 1, and checked out the photo exhibitions.
+There, we found a photo exhibition on the first motor vehicle to cross the Sprengisandur highlands.

-I have told you about the noted Jón J. Víðis, surveyor and the instigator of the view-dials in Iceland in my travel-blog about Þverá turf house, and you will find a memorial on Jón by that majestic turf house, in which he was born.
+I have told you about the noted Jón J. Víðis, surveyor and the instigator of the view-dials in Iceland, in my travel blog about Þverá turf house, and you will find a memorial to Jón by that majestic turf house, in which he was born.

 My husband by the photo exhibition in Kiðagil

-Jón J. Víðis was my husband's great uncle and namesake and you can see them both in my photo above.
-The photos at the exhibition at Kiðagil are from the private collection of Jón J. Víðis and the descriptions are taken from Jón's diary.
+Jón J. Víðis was my husband's great-uncle and namesake, and you can see both of them in my photo above.
+The photos at the exhibition at Kiðagil are from the private collection of Jón J. Víðis, and the descriptions are taken from Jón's diary.

-You can see the same model of vehicle as the one that first crossed the highlands of Iceland, Sprengisandur, on display at the regional and transport museum Skógasafn in South-Iceland.
+You can see the same model of the vehicle that first crossed the highlands of Iceland, Sprengisandur, on display at the regional and transport museum Skógasafn in South Iceland.

 At Kiðagil you will also be able to get acquainted with the story of the many outlaws, who lived a hard life on the run in the highlands of Iceland, f.ex.
 Fjalla-Eyvindur and the Viking Grettir the Strong, who lived for almost 20 years as outlaws under harsh conditions.